privacypatterns/patterns/patterns/Policy-matching-display.md

 - For an academic discussion, see Graf, C., Wolkerstorfer, P., Geven, A., & Tscheligi, M. (2010, November).
 A pattern collection for privacy enhancing technology.
 In PATTERNS 2010, The Second International Conferences on Pervasive Patterns and Applications (pp. 72-77).
 - For a discussion of privacy languages see Kumaraguru, P., Cranor, L., Lobo, J., & Calo, S. (2007, July).
 A survey of privacy policy languages In SOUPS'07: Proceedings of the 3rd Symposium on Usable Privacy and Security. and Becker, M. Y., Malkis, A., & Bussard, L. (2010).
 - A related, classic initiative was W3C's The Platform for Privacy Preferences 1.1 (P3P1.1) Specification, however, the matching was performed at the client's side.
-- A more reent example is available at S4P: A generic language for specifying privacy preferences and policies.
+- A more recent example is available at S4P: A generic language for specifying privacy preferences and policies.
 Microsoft Research.
 - ... and Sacco, O., & Passant, A. (2011, March).
 A Privacy Preference Ontology (PPO) for Linked Data.
 In LDOW.

 <!--##See Also-->